 Common Causes of a Broken Denture

 There are several reasons for denture fracture.
 One of the most common causes of a broken denture is wear and tear over time.
 Following years of use, the denture has undergone many stress cycles of chewing and daily wear.
 Also, the temperature variations found in hot and cold foods and beverages, the acid found in foods, and the moisture in your mouth can wear down a denture.

 Also, the progressive bone loss can cause your denture to loosen.
 If your denture does not fit properly, it may move around in the mouth.
-This lack of stability can cause stress and pressure points which can cause your denture to crack or break.
+The lack of stability for your denture can cause stress and pressure points, which can cause your denture to crack or break.

 Finally, another common cause for broken dentures is accidental or incidental breakage.
 Dentures must be removed at night, and may accidentally fall out during everyday activities.
 By taking your dentures out of your mouth, there is a risk that you may accidentally drop or misplace your denture.